Vito Roberto Palazzolo: Convicted in Italy

-On July 5, 2006, Palazzolo was sentenced in Palermo to nine years in prison for external collusion with the Mafia.
-Because he had been acquitted in 1992 for Mafia association and in concordance with the ne bis in idem principle (the double jeopardy clause in common law jurisdictions) he could not been judged for the same crime twice.
-Nove anni a Vito Palazzolo era il finanziere di Cosa nostra, La Repubblica, July 6, 2006 Italy asked for Palazzolo to be extradited but the South African justice department said it would only begin processing the extradition request once his appeal against that conviction was finalised.
-On July 11, 2007, the Court of Appeal in Palermo changed the conviction from external collusion into Mafia association while maintaining the nine-year-prison sentence.
+On 5 July 2006, Palazzolo was sentenced in Palermo to nine years in prison for external collusion with the Mafia.
+Because he had been acquitted in 1992 for Mafia association and in concordance with the ne bis in idem principle (the double jeopardy clause in common law jurisdictions), he could not be judged for the same crime twice.
+Italy asked for Palazzolo to be extradited but the South African justice department said it would only begin processing the extradition request once his appeal against that conviction was finalised.
+On 11 July 2007, the Court of Appeal in Palermo changed the conviction from external collusion into Mafia association while maintaining the nine-year-prison sentence.
 The Court of Appeal argued that new evidence by a range of pentiti since the original acquittal for Mafia association in 1992 justified the aggravating conviction.